Durmitor National Park is one of my favorite places on earth, and that’s not an overstatement.

 When you roll into Durmitor, you’ll notice these cabins immediately.
 Possibly, you’ve noticed them elsewhere in the mountains of Montenegro as well as some other Balkan countries.

 These are trademark Montenegrin rustic wooden huts with steep, triangular roofs designed to withstand heavy snow.
-And thank G-d for that, as I’m sure most of you are here in the depths of winter.

 But even though you’ll likely be here in the summer, the cozy vibe is still perfect- especially after the long days in the National Park that you better be having.